yagomichalak/astronomy-bot/README.md

 # Features
-- More than 25 topics to explore (WIP)
+- More than 25 topics about the universe to explore

+- You can see all space agencies (88) around the world with a simple command.

+- A special list with 33 movies about astronomy and space in genera.

 - Global level ranking system, universe themed.